himotoyoshi/carray/docs/objects/CACategorical.md

 ```

 Excluded cells are identified by the **all-ones sentinel** (type-max for an
-unsigned dtype, `-1` for a signed one — the same missing code that pandas
+unsigned type, `-1` for a signed one — the same missing code that pandas
 and Arrow use) and masked here.
 Both encodings survive because the Face is
 READONLY, so exports round-trip without conversion.